yavin-dev/app/README.md

 - `cd yavin-app`

 ### Demo Netfilx data
 The default build comes bundled with a demo data source running in H2 (in memory).
-To disable or remove the demo data source please do the following ws/src/build.gradle.kts
+To disable or remove the demo data source please do the following to the webservice build file (`ws/src/build.gradle.kts`):

 Comment or remove following line and run the build commands.